 What the Sounds Can Mean

-While it’s not cut-and-dried (remember there can be as many things wrong as in a car engine), there are some general sounds a Nashville HVAC unit makes that can help you diagnose the problem.
+While it’s not cut-and-dried (remember there can be as many things wrong as in a car engine), there are some general sounds an HVAC unit makes that can help you diagnose the problem.
 Check out this troubleshooting list from an HVAC professional:

 Mild Squeaking from Air Conditioner – Likely not serious; probably a bearing in need of lubricant or a dirty fan blade that is out of balance.